E-CAM/E-CAM-Library/Meso-Multi-Scale-Modelling-Modules/modules/ALL_library/cpp_interface/readme.rst

 ________

 ..
 Keep the helper text below around in your module by just adding "..  " in front of it, which turns it into a comment

+General installation instructions for ALL can be found in the `README.md of the ALL repository <https://gitlab.version.fz-juelich.de/SLMS/loadbalancing#installation-and-requirements>`_ (which is also distributed with each release).

 As the C++ interface is the default interface of the ALL library, there is no need to explicitly enable it.
 The interface provides functions to create